stratis-storage/devicemapper-rs/README.md

 ### How to contribute

-GitHub used for pull requests and issue tracking
+GitHub used for pull requests and issue tracking.

 ### License